awst-austria/qa4sm/docs/developers_guide.md

         pip install --no-use-pep517 cartopy

-1. If the compiler complains about `ACCEPT_USE_OF_DEPRECATED_PROJ_API`, define this shell environment variable before running pip
+1. If the compiler complains about `ACCEPT_USE_OF_DEPRECATED_PROJ_API`, define this shell environment variable before running pip.
+Note that this is also included in the instructions above and in the installation script.

         export CFLAGS="-DACCEPT_USE_OF_DEPRECATED_PROJ_API_H=1"